stevens34400/MSCS532_Assignment6/README.md

 ```

 ## Empirical Analysis
 The `empirical_compare` function in `selection_algorithms.py` runs simple timing comparisons for different distributions.
 Modify sizes/trials as needed.
+It dumps into a txt file for ease of reference.

 ## Requirements
 - Python 3.8+